KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 This property must be an array of 1 to 16 values, with a size matching the homogeneous decode matrix for the respective accessor.
 For example, quantized 3D vertex positions will require a 4x4 matrix with 16 entries, while quantized 2D texture coordinates will require a 3x3 matrix with 9 entries.

-A great advantage of this method is that renderers can use the GPU to efficiently perform decoding of each vertex during rendering.
+A great advantage of this method is that runtime engines can use the GPU to efficiently perform decoding of each vertex during rendering.
 One way to do this would be to pass the matrix to a vertex shader and perform the decoding before multiplying with a model-view matrix.
 However, it is even possible to multiply the decode matrix with the model-view matrix in advance.
 This way, no special adaptions are necessary inside the shader in order to render compressed data.